ethanbarry/symmetria/README.md

 - Gauss-Legendre quadrature of order *n*.
 - Gauss-Lobatto-Kronrod adaptive quadrature to machine precision.
 - Lagrange interpolation
+- Batch evaluation of functions
 - Bisection method of root-finding
+- Complex roots of quadratics
-- Batch evaluation of functions
+- Complex roots of cubics

 I hope to eventually provide all the routines found in the NSWC Library of Mathematics Subroutines, published by the United States Naval Surface Warfare Center (1990 version), which is an established